John Rawls: Early life and education

-Following the surrender of Japan, Rawls became part of General MacArthur's occupying army and was promoted to sergeant.
-But he became disillusioned with the military when he saw the aftermath of the atomic blast in Hiroshima.
-Rawls then disobeyed an order to discipline a fellow soldier, "believing no punishment was justified", and was "demoted back to a private".
-Disenchanted, he left the military in January 1946.

-Academic career

 In early 1946, Rawls returned to Princeton to pursue a doctorate in moral philosophy.
 He married Margaret Warfield Fox, a Brown University graduate, in 1949.
 They had four children: Anne Warfield, Robert Lee, Alexander Emory, and Elizabeth Fox.

 Rawls received his PhD from Princeton's philosophy department in 1950 after completing a doctoral dissertation titled A Study in the Grounds of Ethical Knowledge: Considered with Reference to Judgments on the Moral Worth of Character.
 His PhD included a year of study at Cornell.
 Rawls taught at Princeton until 1952 when he received a Fulbright Fellowship to Christ Church at Oxford University, where he was influenced by the liberal political theorist and historian Isaiah Berlin and the legal theorist H. L. A. Hart.